Children often express feelings in play that they cannot say in words."

 Why Play Therapy?

-Children often experience challenges that can impact their happiness, confidence, and ability
+Children and adolescents often experience challenges that can impact their happiness, confidence, and ability

 to engage in school or social situations.
 While many difficulties can be worked through at

 home, there are times when additional support is needed.
-That’s where play therapy comes in.
+That’s where therapy comes in.

 What Happens In A Play Therapy Session?